Skip to Content

 Supported Providers

-DockerLocal Machine / VPSLocal development and simple server deployments.
+DockerdockerLocal Machine / VPSLocal development and simple server deployments (local socket or SSH-VPS).

 Extensibility: The PAL is plugin-based.
-Developers can write custom providers to support proprietary clouds or specialized hardware by implementing the @nkapp/plugin-api/Provider interface.
+Developers can write custom providers to support proprietary clouds or specialized hardware by implementing the Provider interface from @nkapp/plugin-api — the same contract every first-party provider uses.

 Transparent Metadata